 - What should I expect after esophageal cancer surgery?

-- Questions to ask your esophageal cancer specialist
+- What are some good questions to ask your esophageal cancer specialist?

-- Five things you should know about chemotherapy for esophageal cancer
+- What are some things you should know about chemotherapy for esophageal cancer?

 - When should I see an esophageal cancer specialist?